 When looking for a place to chow down, two things can make choosing easier – location and rating.
-Using APIs, we can now build location-aware applications complemented by user reviews with minimal effort.
-So, having everything they need to know about the restaurant in one place, your visitors will go to your platform to make a reservation.
-The key location and rating players include Google Places, Foursquare, Yelp, TripAdvisor, and Zomato with its Foodie Index.
+Using APIs, you can now build location-aware applications complemented by user reviews with minimal effort.
+If you run a travel or rental platform, such data can be a perfect complement to your website or mobile app, offering your visitors dining suggestions in selected areas.

 Google Places API

-- searches restaurants in over 100 different categories
+- searches restaurants in over 100 different categories,

 - returns suggested queries.

 The API can be used for implementing a feature that allows users to find restaurants located around them via GPS.
-For that purpose, you’ll need to set a specific category search – restaurants – using request object as shown in the code below.
+For that purpose, you’ll need to set a specific category search – restaurants – using the request object as shown in the code below.

-Type filtration in the Places API, Source: ImranNaqvi
+Type filtration in the Places API, Source: ImranNaqvi on StackOverflow

 Foursquare Places API is another service for searching nearby locations.
 It can power location-based experiences in your app or website by:

-- enabling location search and sharing
+- enabling location search and sharing,

-- providing details about a restaurant
+- providing details about a restaurant,

-In addition to the API, Foursquare offers the following products:
+In addition to the API, Foursquare offers the following products.